-KCS has a consistent school-wide response to behaviour.
+KCS has a consistent school-wide response to misbehaviour.
 The first intervention to inappropriate behaviour is the teaching of the Code to all students and giving them the opportunity to reflect on their behaviour.

-When a student behaves inappropriately, the teacher tries to deal with the incident in a calm and firm manner which aims to help the student recognise the effect of their behaviour and the consequences of their choice of behaviour.
+When a student behaves inappropriately, the teacher tries to deal with the incident in a calm and firm manner which aims to help the student recognise the effect of hi/her behaviour and the consequences of that behaviour.

-If the student is unwilling or unable to adapt their behaviour for any multiple of reasons, KCS has a strong support system to draw from such as the Staff, Tutors, Year Heads, Pastoral and Counselling services, the Behaviour Support Classroom, School Management and external services.
-Teachers and staff in KCS share resources and advice and act as a team who aim to support students to behave appropriately.
+If the student is unwilling or unable to adapt the behaviour for any multiple of reasons, KCS has a strong support system to draw from such as the Staff, Tutors, Year Heads, Pastoral and Counselling services, the Behaviour Support Classroom, School Management and external services.
+Teachers and

+Staff in KCS share resources and advice and act as a team who aim to support students to behave appropriately.

 In response to inappropriate behaviour, teachers use a number of interventions and sanctions for students.
-Sanctions are imposed as consequences to inappropriate behaviour and KCS uses a Ladder of Intervention to offer consistency of responses to such behaviour.
+Sanctions are imposed as consequences of behaviour and KCS uses a Ladder of Intervention to offer consistency of responses to such behaviour.